savonarola/business-card/README.md

 tlmgr install fontawesome qrcode
 ```

-(this may require tlmgr upgrade and setting some permissions on folders)
+(this may require `tlmgr` self-upgrade and setting some permissions on folders)

 Building Documents
 ------------------